 Download latest HXC firmware from HXC download area or use direct download link: HXCFEUSB_HFE_beta_firmware.zip.
 Unzip and copy the .UPD file onto the USB flash drive.
 For example: HxCFEUSB_V3_4_11_2a.UPD

 Open the Gotek.
 3 screw located at arrows:

 Pull out PCB: lift backside (connector side) and pull back while gently pushing the LED.
 Then push display to the right:

 Solder a small piece of wire across points shown in pic.
 This sets Gotek in system bootloader mode:

 Buy an USB-TTL adapter.
 You’ll find these on ebay of whatever electonics webshop cheaply.

 Connect USB-TTL converter to Gotek:

-Connect USB-TTL to a Windows computer
+Connect USB-TTL to a Windows computer with internet.